nicholasjvr/inque.com/VIBE_CODERS_STATUS.md

 ## 🎉 Success!

-The Vibe-coders platform is now fully functional and ready for the developer community.
+The inQ - Platform is now fully functional and ready for the developer community.
 The integration preserves all existing functionality while adding powerful new features for AI IDE developers.

 **Happy coding! 🚀**